eellak/gsoc2019-UMLGraph/README.md

 - Method [name()](https://docs.oracle.com/javase/7/docs/jdk/api/javadoc/doclet/com/sun/javadoc/Doc.html#name()), which is implemented in [Doc](https://docs.oracle.com/javase/7/docs/jdk/api/javadoc/doclet/com/sun/javadoc/Doc.html) interface, is capable to provide the non-qualified name of a program element and its corresponding method in Java 9 new doclet API is the method [getSimpleName()](https://docs.oracle.com/javase/9/docs/api/javax/lang/model/element/TypeElement.html#getSimpleName--) of interface [TypeElement](https://docs.oracle.com/javase/9/docs/api/javax/lang/model/element/TypeElement.html).

-**Note:** Immigrations between the old and the new API for UMLGraph, would be significantly more difficult without the immigration guide from the types of com.sun.javadoc to their counterparts in jdk.javadoc.doclet.
-Since, the package com.sun.javadoc is deprecated for all the Java versions after Java 8, there is an immigration guide per Java versions.
-These immigration guides can be seen via the following links.
+**Note:** Migration between the old and the new API for UMLGraph, would be significantly more difficult without the migration guide from the types of com.sun.javadoc to their counterparts in jdk.javadoc.doclet.
+Since, the package com.sun.javadoc is deprecated for all the Java versions after Java 8, there is an migration guide per Java versions.
+These migration guides can be seen via the following links.

 - **Java 9** - [Migration Guide](https://docs.oracle.com/javase/9/docs/api/jdk/javadoc/doclet/package-summary.html#migration)
 - **Java 10** - [Migration Guide](https://docs.oracle.com/javase/10/docs/api/jdk/javadoc/doclet/package-summary.html#migration)